neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 Keywords: Collective Intelligence, Web 2.0 Applications

 1. Problem Statement: There is currently no applications specifically tailored to the special education sector.
 An information system needs to be designed surrounding special education data—one which ingests data from a variety of different contexts and settings.
-Data input must have good UX design so as to easily sift through data and to easily utilize the data to make strategic and informed decisions for the clients.
+Data input must have good UX design to easily sift through data and to easily utilize the data to make strategic and informed decisions for the clients.

 2. Research Question(s):

-    - What is a design and implementation strategy for developing a special-purpose collective intelligence application within the domain of special education data?
+    - What are the design and implementation strategies for developing a special-purpose collective intelligence application within the domain of special education data?

 3. Contribution: There is value in using the collective intelligence model in the special education sector because data is often collected in silos.
 A single application that ingests data from all the different sources can identify patterns and make more informed decisions on future endeavors.

     - This paper identifies seven principle collective intelligence requirements:
-      - Task specific representations
+      - Task-specific representations
       - Data is the key
       - Users add value
       - Facilitate data aggregation